-This guest blog post is by Alexandra Nicole, a mom, blogger and entrepreneur in Memphis, Tennessee.
+This guest blog post is by Alexandra Nicole, a mother, popular mom blogger and entrepreneur in Memphis, Tennessee.

 Before we realized the severity of the coronavirus situation, it seemed as if we were getting a mini vacation by staying home.
 But then we ran out of things to do, we had no reason to get dressed for the day and binge-watching the news just got depressing.
 Being a creative, extroverted and optimistic person, I found my need for freedom and relationships beginning to affect my usually upbeat mood.